aprsworld/wsBroadcast-WebClient/README.md

 # wsBroadcast-WebClient

-Web-Browser JavaScript library for connecting to the wsBroadcast System with a Flash based WebSockets fall-back.
+Web-Browser JavaScript library for connecting to the wsBroadcast System with websockets and an AJAX fall-back.
 Please see the comments in 'ws/wsb-client.js' for API and usage information.

 ## js/wsb-client.js

 The client library for Web-Browsers.
-Is supports native WebSockets, 'Flash' emulation of WebSockets *(currently defunct)*, and falling back to "AJAX"-based polling.
-It currently requires 'JQuery' (http://www.jquery.com/) and the Flash Emualtion of WebSockets library 'web-socket-js' (http://github.com/gimite/web-socket-js/).
-Release copies of both of these libraries are contained in this repositor in the 'res' directory.
+Is supports native WebSockets and will fall back to "AJAX"-based polling.
+It currently requires 'JQuery' (http://www.jquery.com/).
+Release copies of the libraries are contained in this repositor in the 'res' directory.
 It should be ECMA3 compliant and work on all modern browsers.
 Every attempt has been made to make it as compatible as humanly possible.

 ### test.html